Validation of Modern JSON Schema: Formalization and Complexity: Polynomial time validation for static references and polynomial time data complexity

 All runtimes were measured as GNU time, averaged over five runs, and include the overhead of invoking Bowtie and Docker.
 We overrode the default timeout setting in Bowtie, to allow for longer-running experiments.

-Plotted lines terminate when either the validator produces a logical validation error, a runtime exception (most commonly, a stack overflow), or when Bowtie reports no response by the validator.
+In the figures showing the measured runtimes, plotted lines terminate when the validator produces a logical validation error, a runtime exception (most commonly, a stack overflow), or when Bowtie reports \enquote{no response} by the validator.

-\paragraph{Results.} In Figures~\ref{fig:exp_dyn}, \ref{fig:exp_stat}, and \ref{fig:exp_bounded} we provide the results of our evaluation.
+\paragraph{Results.} In Figures~\ref{fig:exp_dyn}-\ref{fig:exp_bounded} we show the results of our evaluation.
 In all figures, the x-axis indicates the $i$ index of schemas, while the y-axis reports the runtime.
-The results are perfectly coherent with the theoretical results in the paper, as we elaborate next.
+We distinguish the runtimes for the {\DFour} and {\DTwenty} validators, as well as our own prototype implementation, by different line styles.
+The tics denote the data points, where data points can lie outside the plotted area.

-Results on the \qkw{dyn} and \qkw{stat} schemas show that, on this specific example, the difference in the asymptotic complexity of the static and the dynamic version is extremely visible: if we focus on our validator (red line), we see that validation with dynamic references can become impractical even with reasonably-sized files (e.g., schema \qkw{stat5.js} counts fewer than 250 lines when pretty-printed), while the runtime remains very modest when dynamic references are substituted with static references.
-The runtime on the \qkw{dyn\_bounded} family reflects Corollary~\ref{cor:ptime}, showing the effectiveness of the proposed optimization on this specific example.
+Results on the \emph{dyn} and \emph{stat} schemas show that, on this specific example, the difference in the asymptotic complexity of the static and the dynamic versions is extremely visible for our validator (red line): we see that validation with dynamic references can become impractical even with reasonably-sized files (e.g., schema \qkw{stat5.js} counts fewer than 250 lines when pretty-printed), while the runtime remains very modest when dynamic references are substituted with static references.
+The runtime on the \emph{dyn\_bounded} family reflects Corollary~\ref{cor:ptime}, which shows the effectiveness of the proposed optimization on this specific example.

-The results on the other implementations strongly suggest that many validators have chosen to implement an algorithm that is exponential even when no dynamic reference is present.
+The results on the \emph{stat} family strongly suggest that all other validators have chosen to implement an algorithm that is exponential even when there is no dynamic reference present.
 This is not surprising for the validators designed for {\DTwenty}, since we have been the first to describe an algorithm (Algorithm \ref{alg:ptime}) that runs in polynomial time over the static fragment of {\DTwenty}.
-It is a bit more surprising for the algorithm published as additional material for~\citep{DBLP:conf/www/PezoaRSUV16}: This validator implements {\DFour}, which belongs to {\cJS}.
-For {\cJS}, the validation problem is in PTIME, as proved for the first time in that same paper.
+It is somewhat more surprising for the validators for {\DFour}, especially for the one published as additional material for~\citep{DBLP:conf/www/PezoaRSUV16}: for {\DFour}, as for {\cJS} in general, the validation problem is in P, as proved for the first time in that same paper~\citep{DBLP:conf/www/PezoaRSUV16}.